lemlac/mulem/docs/reference.md

    + expr4p2
   + expr4p3
       + expr4p4

--- These are seperate expressions, 2 new lines disable expression splitting: expr5

-+ expr6

-+ expr7

-+ expr8
 ```

 **Expression splitting** is when you split an expression into multiple parts.
 Each line should start with a **symbol.** The common use case for this is for *method chaining.*